davedawkins/doodletoy/README.md

 Once installed, you can then log into the Appwrite console, and configure your projects.
 The Appwrite instance on solochimp has a project named "doodletoy", and within this project are defined the documents, users, authentication methods and web platforms.

+While testing, I'd suggest disabling the rate limits, otherwise you'll be locked out from testing your login code after a few attempts.
+It's a neat feature, and I need to re-enable it for doodletoy!

+SLL certificates are provided by [Let's Encrypt](https://letsencrypt.org/), and that's all handled by the Appwrite installation automatically.

+## Developing the Web Application

 On my development laptop: